benwzj/benwzj.github.io/_posts/2024-05-30-shopify-dev.md

 Headless means total **customized storefront** which give you maximum flexibility.

 ### Features

 - You can build Headless with Shopify’s **Storefront APIs** and **Customer Account APIs**.
 - Hydrogen is Shopify official headless framework.
-You are allowed to bring your own stack.
+You are allowed to bring your own stack as well.
 - Oxygen is Shopify’s global serverless hosting platform, built for deploying Hydrogen storefronts at the edge.
 - Custom storefron, not just website, it can be native mobile app, PWA, video livestreams, IoT, or just add a buy button on an existing website.

 ### Storefront API

 The Storefront API provides access to Shopify's primitives and capabilities such as displaying products and collections, adding items to the cart, calculating contextual pricing, and more.
 You can use the Storefront API to build unique commerce experiences on any platform, including the web, native apps, games, and social media, using the frontend tools of your choice.